phac-nml/COVID_data_science_misc/LinAssignChange/README.md

   * inputDir = the folder that stores pangolin results from different runs in sub-folders in the "pangolin_analysis_2021_month_day" format, additional characters after 'day' are skipped.
     + (Default: At NML, set the inputDir to be the following folder from Natalie Knox "W:\\Projects\\covid-19\\analysis\\Ongoing_Pangolin_IRIDA_Updates\\")

-  * outputDir: defaulted to the latest pangolin prediction folder under inputDir
+  * outputDir = the output direcotory, defaulted to be the latest pangolin prediction folder under inputDir

-  * selectT = the index of the runs to plot.
-See script below for example
+  * selectT = the indices of the runs to plot, all or a subset.
+See assignmentchange.r for examples.

   * typeselect = a corresponding output name for the selectT set

-  * linFocus = NULL
+  * linFocus = specify the specific lineages to be examined or use NULL for all lineages
-    + if you wanted to examine changes in samples of all lineages within time points of interest.
+    + if you wanted to examine changes in all lineages within time points of interest, set linFocus = NULL
-    + Or set linFocus = c("AY.74","B.1.617.2","AY.45") for example if you only want to examine samples that have been assigned to specific lineages.
-Output name will concatenate the targeted lineages.
+    + if you only want to examine samples that have been assigned to specific lineages, set linFocus = c("AY.74","B.1.617.2","AY.45") for example.
+Names of output files will  trail with concatenated targeted lineages for identification

-  * maxSankeyPx = 5000, maximum Sankey pixel in height
+  * maxSankeyPx = maximum Sankey pixel in height, default 5000, to avoid excessively long sankey plot

 ### Output:

-  * Sankey plot
+  * Sankey plot in HTML
-  * Plots can be seen in the COVID19_assignmentThroughTime_report.html
+  * Other analytical plots for proportion of changes and flagging lineages can be seen in the COVID19_assignmentThroughTime_report.html

-  (Examples of the output can be viewed in data\pangolin_analysis_2021_11_17, which was used as the outputDir -- the latest pangolin result folder -- by default.)
+  (Sample output can be viewed in data\pangolin_analysis_2021_11_17, which was used as the outputDir -- the latest pangolin result folder -- by default.)

 ### Contact
-Julie Chih-yu Chen chih-yu.chenATphac-aspc.gc.ca
+Questions or comments can be directed to Julie Chih-yu Chen chih-yu.chenATphac-aspc.gc.ca